Aaron-lyd/omega_u.s/README.md

 ### gamma^SCV

-The pressure-invariant neutral density variable (Lang et al., 2020) which is created by using SCV (submesoscle coherent vortices) methods  to connect the observation bottle with th reference data.
+The pressure-invariant neutral density variable (Lang et al., 2020) which uses SCV (submesoscle coherent vortices) methods to connect the observation bottle with the reference data.

 ### gamma^n

-Neutral density based on Jackett and McDougall (1997).
+Neutral density based on Jackett and McDougall (1997), which uses the NTP (Neutral Tangent Plane) to connect the observation bottle with the reference data.

 # Neutral Surfaces
 ## Software for approximately neutral surfaces and geostrophic streamfunctions

 ### Approximately Neutral Surfaces

 In the absence of irreversible mixing, fluid parcels in the ocean move such that they are always at their level of neutral buoyancy with their environment.
-This constrains the direction of flow lie in a plane, called the neutral tangent plane.
+This constrains the flow such that infinitesimal displacements lie in a plane, called the neutral tangent plane.
 This plane is well-defined at every point in the ocean.
 A neutral surface is an extensive 2D surface that is everywhere aligned with the neutral tangent plane (McDougall 1987).
 However, neutral surfaces are not well-defined 2D surfaces -- a consequence of the non-linear equation of state for the density of seawater, and the resulting non-zero neutral helicity in the ocean (McDougall and Jackett 1988).
-Hence, physical oceanographers craft approximately neutral surfaces, which are well-defined extensive 2D surfaces that are everywhere approximately aligned with the neutral tangent plane.
+Hence, physical oceanographers craft approximately neutral surfaces (ANSs), which are well-defined extensive 2D surfaces that are everywhere approximately aligned with the neutral tangent plane.
 The following approximately neutral surfaces may be calculated with this software package.

 #### Omega surfaces

 Omega surfaces (Klocker et al., 2009;  Stanley et al. 2021) are highly accurate approximately neutral surfaces, formed from an iterative procedure that solves a global least squares problem to minimize the neutrality error.

 #### Omega_s surfaces

-The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the slope error.
+The ANS that minimizes the slope error.

 #### Omega_s^2 surfaces

-The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the fictitious diapyncal diffusivity.
+The ANS that minimizes the fictitious diapyncal diffusivity.

 #### Omega_u.s surfaces

-The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity.
+The ANS that minimizes the spurious diasurface velocity.

 #### Omega_u.sTz surfaces

-The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity times the veritial gradient of the temperature.
+The ANS that minimizes the spurious diasurface velocity times the veritial gradient of the temperature.

 #### Omega_u.sSz surfaces

-The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity times the veritial gradient of the salinity.
+The ANS that minimizes the spurious diasurface velocity times the veritial gradient of the salinity.

 #### Omega_u.s+s^2 surfaces

-The combination of Omega_u.s and Omega_s^2.
+The ANS that minimizes a combination of those quantities minimized by Omega_u.s and Omega_s^2.